JoshFeldman95/checklist/README.md

 `pip install git+https://github.com/JoshFeldman95/checklist.git`.

+# Usage

+You can run the checklist by calling `checklist` from the command line.

 **Recommended, but not required:**
 Life is busy, so to remind you to complete the checklist, we recommend overriding the `git push` command so that when it is called, the checklist is triggered.
 You can always also trigger the checklist by typing `checklist` into the command line.